-8.5 Scope of questions
+8.5.
+Scope of questions

-The Director of Legal and Planning Services and Monitoring Officer may reject a question if it:
+The Chief Executive may reject a question if it:

-- 1. is not about a matter for which the Council has a responsibility or which affects the Borough; - 2. is defamatory, frivolous or offensive; - 3. is substantially the same as a question which has been put at a meeting of the Council in the past six months; - 4. requires the disclosure of confidential or exempt information.
+- 8.5.1. is not about a matter for which the Council has a responsibility or which affects the Borough; - 8.5.2. is defamatory, frivolous or offensive; - 8.5.3. is substantially the same as a question which has been put at a meeting of the Council in the past six months; - 8.5.4. requires the disclosure of confidential or exempt information.

-8.6 Record of questions
+8.6.
+Record of questions